coderefinery/installation/zoom.md

 Zoom is need in online workshops.
 You will receive the meeting link/ID/password if you are registered.

+**Warning: A new mandatory version of zoom was released on 27.april.
+To join workshops after 30.may, you must upgrade to a version after 27.april.**

 ## Installation

 We recommend that you install the Zoom client (https://zoom.us/download).